And don’t forget to continue recycling these…

 All items must be clean and empty of any food or drink.

 Plastic pots, tubs and trays that you put in your mixed recycling bin along with your plastic bottles, aerosols, foil, foil trays, drink cans, food tins, glass bottles and jars are delivered to our Materials Recovery Facility in Sharston.
-Here your plastic pots, tubs and trays are separated.
+Here your plastic pots, tubs and trays are separated and sent to a processor to be recycled into plastic pellets.

 The little numbers in a triangle that you see on the bottom of rigid plastics is a “resin identification code”